boostorg/hana/README.md

 Then, push the tag and create a new GitHub release pointing to that tag.
 Make sure to include the release notes in `RELEASE_NOTES.md` in that GitHub release.
 Once that is done, bump the version number in `include/boost/hana/version.hpp` so that it matches the next _planned_ release.
-Finally, do not forget to update the [Homebrew formula][] to point to the latest version.

 <!-- Links -->